 “Observer” means a Range State, non-Range State, an intergovernmental or a nongovernmental organization, or other body or entity which has informed the Secretariat of its desire to attend the meeting.

-[“Secretariat” means the CMS Secretariat of the MOU established in accordance with Section 8 of the MOU.]
+“Secretariat” means the CMS Secretariat of the MOU established in accordance with Section 8 of the MOU.

 "Session" means any ordinary or extraordinary session of the Meeting of the Signatories convened in accordance with Section 6 of the MOU, or any individual session during a Meeting of the Signatories, as appropriate.